GoogleChromeLabs/gulliver/README.md

 :-------------------------:|:-------------------------:
 ![](img/gulliver-details-one.png)  |  ![](img/gulliver-details-two.png)

+Gulliver itself has been implemented as a PWA; therefore it is designed to work well in any kind of device, including desktop web browsers (see landing page), and in mobile devices (see details page).

 ## Requirements

 Gulliver's is built using the [ExpressJS](https://expressjs.com/) web framework for Node.js, and uses the [Google Cloud Platform](https://cloud.google.com/) (GCP) for computing and storage services.
 Therefore,the following components are required to run the project: